 What is deep packet inspection?

-When data is sent over the internet, it's broken down into smaller pieces called packets.
-Packet inspection, in general, is like a checkpoint for data traveling across a network.
-Deep packet inspection (DPI) is like a detailed examination of data sent over the internet.
 DPI doesn't just look at the packet's basic details like where it's going; it goes deeper, checking its actual content.
-This is similar to reading a letter, not just checking the address on the envelope.
-DPI can understand what information is being sent and ensure it's safe.
+It is similar to reading a letter, not just checking the address on the envelope.
+DPI can understand what kind of information is being sent and make sure it's all good and safe.

 DPI v traditional packet inspection methods

-Usually, standard inspection looks at the outer part of data packets, like where they're going and where they came from.
-DPI opens up the packets and looks closely at the content inside.
-This means it can understand the information being sent, not just where it's headed.
-This deeper check helps manage the network and keep it safe, as DPI can spot specific apps, users' activities, and even security risks that normal inspection methods would miss.
+The deeper check helps manage the network and keep it safe, as DPI can spot specific apps, users' activities, and even security risks that normal inspection methods would miss.
 In short, DPI is like having a detailed x-ray of data packets, while standard methods are more like a basic security check.

 See also: HIPAA Compliant Email: The Definitive Guide